 For now, Westbrook is going to do what he does best and that’s do what he wants to do.

 As Westbrook says: “Now, I do what I want.”We invite you to follow Thunder Digest on Twitter and like Thunder Digest on Facebook.
-Our Podcast is on iTunes.
+Don't forget to subsribe on Youtube!
+Our Podcast is on iTunes and on Stitcher.
 We also have a Thunder Digest Instagram account if you love fun Thunder photography!